 J-PAL’s online courses were developed to make our training materials available to a worldwide audience.

-Online courses are hosted on MITx and run in regular intervals.
+Online courses run in regular intervals.
 Past course instances are archived and can be accessed outside the regular course cycle.

 J-PAL offers an interactive online version of its in-person Executive Education course.
-This is a self-paced course that covers the same material as the conventional on-site version and is hosted on MIT’s edX platform.
-It takes approximately five weeks to complete.
+This is a five-week course that covers the same material as the conventional on-site version and is hosted on the edX platform.
 This course is available free of cost, except for a small fee for an (optional) certificate of completion.
 Visit the course page for J-PAL 101x: Evaluating Social Programs to learn more and register.

 Avaliação de Impacto de Programas e Políticas Sociais, the Portuguese version of the course, is available through the Brazilian National School of Public Administration (ENAP).
 Visit the course page for Avaliação de Impacto de Programas e Políticas Sociais to learn more and register.